triggermesh/triggermesh/docs/targets/googlecloudpubsub.md

 - Google Cloud Console account.
 - A service account and it's associated JSON credentials.
-- a pre-existing Google Cloud Pub Sub Topic.
+- A pre-existing Google Cloud Pub/Sub Topic.

 ## Deploying an Instance of the Target